navik12/navik12/README.md

 ## 🔍 About Me

 Hello 👋!
-I'm Navyasri Kadiyala, a passionate **Software Developer and DevOps Engineer** with a strong focus on **Cloud Computing and Automation**.
-With over two years of professional experience and a Master’s in Computer Science, I specialize in designing scalable systems and transforming complex challenges into elegant, efficient solutions.
-My mission is to drive innovation, streamline processes, and deliver impactful results.
+I'm **Navyasri Kadiyala**, a dedicated **Data Analyst and Cloud Integration Specialist** with expertise in **Data Analysis**, **Cloud Computing**, and **Automation**.
+With over two years of professional experience and a Master’s in **Computer Science**, I thrive on designing scalable systems, uncovering insights from complex datasets, and delivering impactful solutions.
+My mission is to leverage data and cloud technologies to drive innovation, optimize processes, and support strategic decision-making.

 💡 My Focus

-I am dedicated to leveraging tools like **AWS, Docker, and Jenkins** to build reliable cloud infrastructures and automate CI/CD pipelines.
-I focus on creating secure, scalable systems, optimizing processes, and implementing proactive monitoring to ensure 99.9% uptime.
-My work blends technical excellence with strategic thinking to enable seamless development and deployment.
+I specialize in utilizing tools like **AWS**, **Power BI**, **Tableau**, and **SQL** to develop secure, scalable cloud infrastructures and generate actionable insights.
+My experience includes designing and implementing **ETL workflows**, creating interactive dashboards, and automating **CI/CD pipelines** to enable seamless data integration and efficient operations.
+By combining technical expertise with strategic thinking, I help organizations streamline workflows, enhance performance, and align technical solutions with business goals.

 🛠️ My Approach

-I bring an organized, detail-oriented, and automation-first mindset to every project.
-From designing robust architectures to deploying efficient pipelines, I ensure high-quality results through iterative improvements.
-I use tools like **Python, Java, and SQL** to automate workflows, optimize performance, and ensure secure operations.
-My collaborative approach ensures cross-functional alignment and on-time delivery of impactful solutions.
+I bring an analytical, detail-oriented, and automation-first mindset to every project.
+I design robust **ETL pipelines**, extract insights from complex datasets using **Python** and **SQL**, and develop scalable workflows with **AWS** services like **S3** and **Lambda**.
+By collaborating with cross-functional teams, I align technical solutions with business objectives.
+My focus is on automating workflows and implementing monitoring systems to ensure performance, security, and **99.9%** uptime.

 ## 📂 Projects